 Fish Trap Lake, Minnesota, USA

-Fish Trap Lake visitor and community guide
+- Fish Trap Lake Map

 A pure Minnesotan jewel, the sparkling 1,175-acre Fish Trap Lake is situated in the state’s central tourism region.
 Located in Morrison County just two hours north of the Twin Cities, the natural freshwater lake is surrounded by numerous other bodies of water: Crookneck and Shamineau Lakes to the north; Lake Alexander to the east; Madaline and Star Lakes to the south; and Rodgers and Long Lakes to the west.
 Two resorts and a comfortable campground draw visitors from far and wide, all seeking to enjoy the lake’s many recreational activities.